rasundsbak/rtd-tutorial/docs/source/02_easy_login.rst

 .. note::

   Task 2.1: Look into the folders.
 What does it look like?
 Familiarize yourself with the browser view of Fox.
-For a beginner, this will be useful if you are using the terminal.
+For a beginner, this will be useful when you are using the terminal.
 You can switch back and forth between browser view and terminal/ command prompt, to check if everything is in compliance.

 .. note::